Mary-Margaret Humes

 Mary-Margaret Humes is an American actress and beauty pageant titleholder.
 She won the Miss Florida USA pageant and was third runner up in the 1975 Miss USA.
-Humes later began working as a television actress, appearing in more than 50 shows, most notable playing Gail Leery, the title character's mother in the drama series Dawson's Creek from 1998 to 2003.
+Humes later began working as a television actress, appearing in more than 50 shows, most notably playing Gail Leery, the title character's mother in the drama series Dawson's Creek from 1998 to 2003.

 Life and career

-Humes was born in Watertown, New York.
-She won the 1975 Miss Florida USA pageant and was third runner up in the 1975 Miss USA pageant.
+Humes won the 1975 Miss Florida USA pageant and was third runner up in the 1975 Miss USA pageant.

-In 1981, Humes made her big screen debut as the Vestal Virgin Miriam in the Mel Brooks's comedy film History of the World, Part I. Later Aaron Spelling cast her for the pilot for the action-adventure series Velvet alongside Leah Ayres, Shari Belafonte, and Sheree J. Wilson.
+In 1981, Humes made her big screen debut as the Vestal Virgin Miriam in the Mel Brooks comedy film History of the World, Part I. Later Aaron Spelling cast her for the pilot for the action-adventure series Velvet alongside Leah Ayres, Shari Belafonte, and Sheree J. Wilson.
 During the 1980s, Humes guest-starred in a number of shows, including: The Dukes of Hazzard, The Love Boat, The A-Team, The Fall Guy, Knight Rider and T.J.
 Hooker.
 From 1991 to 1992, she played the mother of lead character in the short-lived NBC series Eerie, Indiana.
 She starred in the 1992 television movie Perry Mason: The Case of the Reckless Romeo, and later made appearances in: Matlock (three times in different roles), Diagnosis: Murder, In the Heat of the Night and Murphy Brown.

-From 1998 to 2003, Humes starred as Gail Leery, the mother of title character in the WB drama series Dawson's Creek.
+From 1998 to 2003, Humes starred as Gail Leery, the mother of the title character in the WB drama series Dawson's Creek.
 After Dawson's Creek, Humes guest-starred in a number of shows, include Grey's Anatomy, CSI: Crime Scene Investigation and Criminal Minds, and appeared in a number of Hallmark Channel television movies.